 In 1793, the French were shouting: "Liberty, Equality, Fraternity!"
 What they got was Napoleon.

 In 1776, the Americans were proclaiming "The Rights of Man"—and, led by political philosophers, they achieved it.

 No revolution, no matter how justified, and no movement, no matter how popular, has ever succeeded without a political philosophy to guide it, to set its direction and goal.

-Let’s remember the lessons of the French Revolution today, just as we remember the lessons of the American on July 4th – bet let us not forget which of them has lessons and the political philosophy we might want to emulate.
+Let’s remember the lessons of the French Revolution today, just as we remember the lessons of the American on July 4th – but let us not forget which of them has the lessons and the political philosophy we (and today’s America) might want to emulate.